 - Relevant to the subscribers you’re sending it to.

-If it’s not relevant to all, then consider segmenting your list into specific groups of customers, which is something you can easily do with our 123 Reg email marketing service.
+If it’s not relevant to all, then consider segmenting your list into specific groups of customers.

 By targeting specific segments of your customer base, they’ll be more likely to open and read your emails, and take you up on your offer.
 At the same time, they’ll be less likely to unsubscribe since the content they’re receiving is relevant to them.